George Milner Stephen: Career

 appointing Robert Bernard to succeed him as crown solicitor and advocate-general.
 Stephen was appointed colonial secretary by the incoming Governor.

 In July 1839 Hindmarsh and his wife Susan transferred ownership of the Section 353 (the Town of Hindmarsh) from themselves to Stephen and the surveyor Arthur Fydell Lindsay.

 Stephen was quick to recognise the potential for great wealth in the South Australian Government's special survey scheme, and in 1839 was its first applicant, securing 1000 acres on the north bank of the Gawler River.
-He became involved in land speculation, the promotion of which led to his being accused of forgery and perjury.
-Stephen was acquitted, but was unsuccessful in an action for libel brought against the South Australian Gazette and Colonial Register in connection with this matter.

-Stephen went to England to continue his law studies and was called to the bar early in 1845.
-He then returned to Adelaide and practised as a barrister (one of his high-profile clients was The Registers editor John Stephens), and moved to Melbourne about 1851 where he also practised with success.
-Stephen was in England from 1853 to 1856 and then returned to Australia.
 In the 2 July 1856 edition of the Melbourne Argus, an unfavourable article was printed regarding Stephen, part of which stated "We are unwilling to say more about Mr. George Milner Stephen than will suffice to save the constituency he persists in seeking to represent from the regrets that would assuredly follow his election..."

 In August 1859 Stephen was elected a member of the Victorian Legislative Assembly for Collingwood and served until July 1861.

-Spirituality and faith healing

-A few years later Stephen went to Sydney where for two years he was acting parliamentary draughtsman.
-He became interested in spiritualism and believed that he could heal people by the "laying on of hands".
-For many years both in Sydney and Melbourne he practised in this way, and received hundreds of letters testifying to the benefits received by his patients.
-While his early unfortunate experience in speculating in land was continually brought up against him in later years, and militated against his public career, Stephen's work as a healer created a great deal of interest at the time.